-The pandemic may disproportionately affect women around the world – but it need not imperil the hard-earned progress toward gender balance.
+The pandemic may disproportionately affect women around the world – but it need not imperil the hard-earned progress towards gender balance.

 The COVID-19 pandemic has disrupted lives and livelihoods for all of us.
 Current and aspiring leaders – when they have a moment to breathe – are reflecting on how to sustain those they lead and how to leverage this crisis to society’s benefit.
 How do we do this with respect to gender balance?